gil05les/Assignment1/Report.md

 This is way to slow for iterative algorithms and develops a big latency.
 Moreover, MapReduce lacks native support for iterative operations, so each iteration would necessitate a separate MapReduce job, resulting in additional overhead.*

+For this assignment we used Co-Pilot for coding, ChatGPT for better understanding of the different classes and Google for RPC explanation